billylittlefield/JogLog/README.md

 the NotebookForm).

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
+- [ ] Add 'private' option to Team so owner must approve 'Join Team' requests
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Track shoes for users to keep track of total mileage
+- [ ] Add message board to Team page
+- [ ] 'Like' feature on workouts (in addition to comments)
-- [ ] Changelogs for Notes
+- [ ] Profile (running) pictures for users that cycle on homepage
+- [ ] RSS feed on homepage with running news
+- [ ] Create monthly / weekly status reports on homepage
+- [ ] Add tags to workout (#easy, #longrun, #intervals) and search by tags
+- [ ] Change 'follow' feature to 'friend' feature, add notifications
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Garmin upload for GPS watch to auto-fill workout form
-- [ ] Multiple sessions
+- [ ] Forums for users to discuss running topics

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md